The Demandbase Tag can send Company Profile Attributes to Custom Dimensions in Google Analytics 4 (GA4), enhancing B2B web traffic insights.

 - Parameter Name: Enter a name for the dimension to reference the Demandbase attribute.
 Ensure the values entered match the values used in Step 6.

-Value: Click the plus icon and select the corresponding GTM variable created for each Demandbase attribute.
+- Value: Click the plus icon and select the corresponding GTM variable created for each Demandbase attribute.

-Step 8: Update Google Tag Trigger in GTM
+Step 9: Update Google Tag Trigger in GTM

-You need to update the Google Tag trigger to ensure Demandbase data is available before the GA4 custom event fires.
+Update the Google Tag trigger to ensure Demandbase data is available before the GA4 custom event fires.

 - Create a new trigger, and under Trigger Type, select Custom Event.